US home sales fell in September for eighth straight month

 Surging home loan rates don’t just make homes less affordable, they also discourage homeowners who locked in an ultra-low rate the last couple of years from buying a new home.
 That, in turn, can limit the number of homes that are available for sale.

-Some 1.25 million homes were on the market by the end of September, down 2.3% from August and 0.8% versus September last year, NAR said.
+The inventory of homes on the market declined in September for the second month in a row.
+Some 1.25 million homes were on the market by the end of the month, down 2.3% from August and 0.8% versus September last year, NAR said.

+“Homes are sitting on the market longer, just lingering on the market," Yun said.
+"The buyers have disappeared.”

 On average, homes sold in just 19 days of hitting the market last month, up from 16 days in August.
 Before the pandemic, homes typically sold more than 30 days after being listed for sale.